Buyer's guide

 Ask

-• What format do auditors receive?
+• What format does an auditor actually receive?

 Look for